jhund/filterrific/pages/action_view_api.md

 ## Disable AJAX auto form submits

+By default Filterrific will automatically submit the filter form as soon as you change any of the filter settings.
+Sometimes you may not want this behavior, e.g., if the rendering of the filtered records is fairly expensive.

-By default Filterrific will automatically submit the filter form when you make any changes.
-This is managed via the filter form's id which is automatically added by the `form_for_filterrific` helper method.
-In order to deactivate AJAX auto submits, just override the DOM id for the form.
+The auto submit behavior is triggered by the filter form's id which is automatically added by the `form_for_filterrific` helper method.
+In order to deactivate AJAX auto submits, just override the DOM id for the form with something other than the default of `filterrific_filter`.
+If you still want to submit the form via AJAX (just not automatically on every change), also add the `remote: true` option to `form_for_filterrific`.
+Otherwise the form will be submitted as regular POST request and the entire page will reload.

-Then you can add a regular submit button, and make sure you don't add the `.filterrific-periodically-observed` class to any inputs.
+Then you must add a regular submit button, and make sure you don't add the `.filterrific-periodically-observed` class to any inputs.
 Now Filterrific will update the list only when you manually submit the form:

 ~~~ erb
 <%= form_for_filterrific @filterrific, html: { id: 'filterrific-no-ajax-auto-submit' } do |f| %>